truefoundry/cognita/README.md

 ```

 -   This will start additional servers for `ollama` and `infinity-server` which can be used for LLM, Embeddings and reranking respectively.
 You can access the `infinity-server` at `http://localhost:7997`.
--   You can also have these services hosted somewhere else and provide the respective `OLLAMA_URL` and `INFINITY_URL` in the `compose.env` file.

 ## Developing in Cognita